PLSysSec/FaCT/ml/README.md

 8. execute the program -> ```./_build/main.byte```

 #### Run Tests
+There is a test suite avaiable.
+Make sure all tests pass whenever you make a change and that you add necessary tests.
+At some point these should be moved to its own dedicated folder.

 1. ```ocamlbuild -use-ocamlfind -pkgs llvm,oUnit test.byte```
 2. ```./test.byte```

+#### Run Main
+In addition to tests, there is a main script.
+This contains a large AST to compile, and integrates all of the pieces of the compiler.

+1. ```ocamlbuild -use-ocamlfind -pkgs llvm,oUnit main.byte```
+2. ```./main.byte```
+3. Execute the produced LLVM IR. ```lli out.ll```

 #### Setting up a custom utop